Mjvolk3/Zendron/README.md

 - `zendron -nc` or `zendron --no-cache`
   - This is zendron sync without caching.
 This good to run if you interrupted your import for some reason and need a fresh clean import.
 If your zendron notes are misbehaving try this command.
 It will be slower since there is no caching.
   - After running this command it is best to run `Dendron: Reload Index` from the command palette.
+- Dendron Pod
+  - A Dendron Pod is used for import according to `pod_path` in the `config.yaml`.
+This dir structure is normally deleted to allow for future importing.
+If you see it, something is wrong.
+Create an issue on GitHub, or delete the dir and retry the steps above.

 ## Miscellaneous